Top 15 Things to Know Before Buying a Pop Up Camper

 pop up camper rental

-It usually comes with room for two and a little kitchen in the back.
-Sometimes, teardrops come as telescoping pop up campers.
+It usually has room for two and a small kitchen in the back.
+Sometimes, teardrops come as telescoping pop-up campers.
 In these cases, the trailer literally multiplies in size electronically.

 Tear Drop Pop Up Camper